 Occasionally, unforeseen circumstances can cause delays to collection timings.
 The collector of your vehicle should contact you in the event of any significant delays.
 However, in the event that you haven’t heard from them we recommend that you contact them directly with your vehicle’s registration plate to find out what has happened.

 I’m not happy with the collection process, what can I do?

-If you are unhappy at any point please do get in contact by email or calling us on: 023 8000 8800.
-Lines are open 8am – 6pm, 5 days a week and our team are always happy to answer any enquiries you may have.
-You can also send any inquiries via email to: email@example.com.
+If you are unhappy with the service provided at any point, you can email us at [email protected] or call us on 023 8000 8800.
+Lines are open 8am – 6pm, 5 days a week, and our team are always happy to answer any enquiries you may have.
 Please ensure when calling that you have your vehicle’s registration number to hand so that we can locate your details.

 What’s the paperwork process?

-The paperwork process will be as hassle-free as possible.
+We have made the paperwork process will be as hassle-free as possible.
 All of our collectors are knowledgeable with years of experience in the industry.
 You will need to provide the appropriate documents, which are set out below.
-However, it will be your responsibility to send it to the DVLA.
+However, it will be your responsibility to notify the DVLA of the sale of your car.

 What documents do I need?